Easy tips for relocating to Burley, Idaho

 - Call your local newspaper and set a date to cancel your subscription.

 - Call your insurance agent to see what changes to expect in your policies.
 Ask if moving is covered and arrange for insurance for your new home.

 - Contact health clubs or other organizations to which you belong.
 Ask how you can end, sell or transfer your membership.

 - Contact your bank and/or credit union to transfer or close accounts.
 Clear out safety deposit boxes.
 Pick up traveler's checks or cash for "on the road" expenses.

 Keep in touch.
-File a change of address.
+File a change of address here or here.
 If you don't know what your new address will be, ask the postal service to hold your mail in their office in your new city.
 Make a list of friends, relatives and businesses that will need to know of your move and send your new address to them as soon as possible.
 Postal forwarding time is limited.

 • Decide what items need to go before your move and plan a yard sale or contact your local charities.
 If you donate, be sure to get a receipt for income tax purposes.

 • Make a list of things that are valuable or difficult to replace.
 Ship these items by certified mail or carry them with you.